aslagle/reactive-table/README.md

 * `showFilter`: Boolean.
 Whether to display the filter box above the table.
 Default `true`.
 * `rowsPerPage`: Number.
 The desired number of rows per page.
 Defaults to 10.
 * `showNavigation`: 'always', 'never' or 'auto'.
 The latter shows the navigation footer only if the collection has more rows than `rowsPerPage`.
+* `showNavigationRowsPerPage`: Boolean.
+If the navigation footer is visible, display rows per page control.
+Default 'true'.
 * `fields`: Object.
 Controls the columns; see below.
 * `showColumnToggles`: Boolean.
 Adds a button to the top right that allows the user to toggle which columns are displayed.
 Add `hidden` to fields to hide them unless toggled on, see below.
 Default `false`.
 * `useFontAwesome`: Boolean.
 Whether to use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons.
 Requires the `font-awesome` package to be installed.
 Default `false`.